 Ready to be the star of the holiday season?
-Make/bring/share/serve this butter with anyone and everyone.
+Share this butter with anyone and everyone.
 This recipe is ridiculously simple and it comes out absolutely perfect.
-It goes great on so many different things – more on that below!
-This is the fastest and easiest way to elevate a side dish or breakfast item.
-Everyone will be impressed that you whipped up your own flavored butter!
+This is the fastest and easiest way to elevate a side dish or breakfast baked good.

 - Softened Butter – Use your favorite brand of butter.
 I prefer unsalted because I like to control the amount of salt that will be added.
 Let it sit at room temp for an hour or so, until it’s soft enough to easily mix.

 - Honey – ¼ cup honey sweetens and flavors the butter.

 - Ground Cinnamon – Just ¼ teaspoon adds a touch of warm spice to the honey butter.
 Adjust the cinnamon to suit your taste.
 Or leave it out, if you’d prefer a stronger honey flavor.

 - Vanilla Extract – A splash of vanilla extract adds an underlying vanilla flavor.
 This is what sets this recipe apart from other honey butter recipes – it is so GOOD!

 - Salt – This ingredient is super important!
 We need to balance all those sweet ingredients with a little salt.

 - Powdered Sugar – This helps to give the butter a thicker yet soft and spreadable consistency.